What is Remission of Rheumatoid Arthritis? part 3

 Once upon a time, there was no effective treatment for Rheumatoid Arthritis.
 Eventually, various substances were found to assuage some symptoms, at least slightly.
 And then one day, doctors thought they had found a cure in cortisone.
 However, they soon learned that they were mistaken.

-During our lifetime, substances have actually been engineered by scientists to have a great effect upon most people with RA.
-Symptoms of RA can often be decreased enough to enable some RA’ers to live a life that can appear almost normal – to total strangers anyway.
+During our lifetime, substances have actually been engineered by scientists to bring at least some improvement for most people with RA.
+Symptoms of RA can often be decreased enough to enable some people to live a life that can appear almost normal – to total strangers anyway.
 This has brought notions of remission into the scope of treatment goals for RA.

 History of RA Treatment Goals